Britain’s MI6 chief says his spies are using AI to disrupt flow of weapons to Russia

 Moore also told an audience at the British ambassador’s residence in Prague that Russia's military campaign in Ukraine had run out of steam and “there appears to be little prospect of the Russian forces regaining momentum.”

-He said Ukraine's counteroffensive was proving “a hard grind,” but he was optimistic it would succeed.
+He said Ukraine's counteroffensive was proving “a hard grind” against strong Russian defenses, but he was optimistic it would succeed.

 Moore said the government of President Vladimir Putin was beset by “venality, infighting and callous incompetence" and the mutiny by Wagner Group mercenary leader Yevgeny Prigozhin had “exposed the inexorable decay of the unstable autocracy over which Putin presides.”